For participants - coronavirus (COVID-19)

 Participants who have concerns about accessing their NDIS supports, should contact their service provider in the first instance.

-You can also phone the NDIS Contact Centre on 1800 800 110 and select option 5 if your situation has changed due to COVID-19.
+You can also phone the NDIS Contact Centre on 1800 800 110 if your situation has changed due to COVID-19.

 This includes if you are running out of funds in your plan.

-We will continue to monitor the changing situation and will update the measures listed below in due course.
+We will continue to review COVID-19 arrangements and will make updates to the measures below as needed.

 General measures